BillyNLewis/class-chat/README.md

 -  Class chat lets students join a group chat for each course they are taking
  - Built With React Native, Firebase, Expo
  - Deployed on Expo: https://expo.dev/@billynlewis/classChatApp
- - Web deployed on Firebase: https://the-class-chat.web.app/
+ - Web version deployed on Firebase: https://the-class-chat.web.app/

 # To run app
   - cd into directory you want to download to